St Bartholomew's Hospital

 We currently offer our private patients:

-- General and specialist services for the diagnosis and treatment of heart conditions through the Barts Heart Centre (King George V wing of the hospital)
+- General and specialist cardiac services at the Barts Heart Centre

 - Thoracic services